Generated at: 2026-07-01 03:58:45

 Nakai

-In addition, the "accuracy of data matching" was also significant.
-Honestly, our internal database was not necessarily clean at the beginning; information entered by staff contained variations in notation and outdated data.
+In addition, the "accuracy of data matching" was a major factor.
+Honestly, our internal database was not necessarily clean at the beginning; the information entered by staff contained variations in notation and outdated data.
 It was difficult to perform accurate matching as it was, but by utilizing LBC, we can correctly identify corporate information.
-This was a point we expected from uSonar.
+This was a key point we expected from uSonar.

 What changes have occurred since the introduction of LBC?